gooddb67/onboard-frontend/README.md

 onBoard was built with React on the front end, and a Rails API on the back end.

 A video demonstation can be found at https://vimeo.com/255667060

+Made in collaboration with Christina Pan - https://github.com/cpan001